How to Write and Sell a Short Story: Tips and Resources for Creative Writers

 If you feel overwhelmed and don’t know where to start, one approach I recommend is looking at the previous year’s Stoker or Nebula award winners for short fiction.
 This way you can find some of the top tales and authors in the short story space.

-Right now is a great time for short speculative fiction.
-There are loads of markets and anthology calls that have come up in the last year or two, and it seems like readers’ appetite for short fiction is continuing to increase.
+There are many reasons to experiment with writing short speculative fiction.
+Loads of magazines and anthology calls pop up every month, and it seems like readers’ appetite for short fiction is continuing to increase.
 Hopefully these tips help you get short stories out in the world.

 More resources